ihatepineapple/Plantify/README.md

 # Plantify
 =======

-Plantify is a plant catalogue app that allows users to browse through an extensive catalogue and add a certain plant to their collection.
-They can also delete plants from the collection.
+Plantify is a plant catalogue app that allows users to browse through an extensive catalogue.
+More functionalities to be added, like the possibility to add plants to your collection.

 Features
 -------